ACF Programme in General Practice (GP)

 The Unit of Academic Primary Care provides an outstanding environment for the development of trainee GPs who are wishing to embark on an academic clinical career.
 It has an international reputation for developing innovative methods of research synthesis, primary care interventions and health services research to ensure that research findings change clinical practice.

 There is a wealth of senior research expertise across methodologies and in a number of clinical areas.
-These include health behaviours, obesity and weight loss, research into access for primary care including digital health care, cardiovascular conditions, diabetes and metabolic conditions, patient experiences and research methods.
+These include health behaviours, obesity and weight loss, research into access for primary care including digital health care, cardiovascular conditions, diabetes and metabolic conditions, end of life care, safer systems, women's health, patient experiences and research methods.
 The list is not exhaustive and the team are happy to support developing ACFs to nurture their own research ideas and areas of interest.

 ACFs doctors at ST3 entry spend 50% of their time in research and educational training during ST3 and ST4, and is organised as follows: